LGTD: Local-Global Trend Decomposition for Season-Length-Free Time Series Analysis: Methods

 A core component of \textsc{LGTD} is the identification of \emph{local trends}— short-lived linear regimes whose repetition or evolution gives rise to emergent seasonal behavior.
 Rather than assuming a fixed season length or a predefined number of components, LGTD discovers local trends directly from data using an iterative, error-driven segmentation procedure.
 This design enables LGTD to capture irregular, drifting, or multi-scale patterns while remaining sensitive to structural breaks.

-\paragraph{Motivation.} Classical methods such as STL and Prophet rely on user-specified season lengths and fixed periodic templates, which limits their applicability to non-stationary or heterogeneous time series.
-In contrast, \textsc{LGTD} treats seasonality as an emergent property: recurring temporal structure arises naturally through repeated local trend regimes, without imposing explicit season-length assumptions.

 \paragraph{Local Trend Modeling.} Given a univariate series $y_0,\dots,y_{T-1}$, the method maintains a dynamic set of \emph{focus targets}—indices whose local trend assignments remain uncertain.
 At each iteration, these indices are grouped into disjoint contiguous \emph{focus ranges} $\{[s_j, e_j]\}$, where each range denotes an inclusive integer index interval.
-Each focus range receives \emph{exactly one} local model in that iteration: a linear regression fitted on a short window immediately preceding the range.
-This window provides the slope and intercept used to extrapolate forward across the entire range.
+Let $w$ denote the local fitting window size.
+Each focus range receives \emph{exactly one} local model in that iteration: an ordinary least squares (OLS) linear regression fitted on the $w$ observations immediately preceding the range.
+Specifically, for a focus range $[s,e]$, the model is fitted on observations indexed by $t_{\mathrm{start}}=\max(0,s-w)$ through $t_{\mathrm{end}}=\min(e-1,t_{\mathrm{start}}+w-1)$.
+This window provides the slope and intercept estimated by OLS, which are then extrapolated forward across the entire range.

 For a focus range $[s,e]$ at iteration $k$, the fitted local model takes the form

 yielding predictions

 For consistency with Algorithm~\ref{algo:autotrend_llt}, we denote the per-index prediction array by $\tilde{\mathbf{y}}$ with $\tilde{\mathbf{y}}[t] := \tilde{y}_t$.
 Absolute prediction errors are then computed as